W.I.S.E. Youth Chronicles

 She asked me if I remember or has it been erased,

-She cried when I asked her if she thought I was a big disgrace.
+She cried when I asked her if she thought I was a

 She was always by my side no matter what went down,